PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Assertions
 ----------

-The essential purpose of a software test is to run a section of code and check that a particular condition is met.
+A software test runs a section of code and checks that a particular condition is met.
+If the condition is not met, then the test fails.
 This check is most commonly made using an `assert` statement.

 .. code-block:: python